Help Your Pooch With Removing Skin Tags

 If your dog is limping or constantly picking at a certain area of its skin, visit a vet.
 Ulceration is the formation of pus around the area of the tag.
 It is a bad sign that it may be a harmful growth.
 When the dog scratches the tag and it causes bleeding, it is open to further infections.

 If the tag is bad smelling or it doesn’t heal even after treatment, the tag is hazardous.
 Since the infection has occurred, if there is a loss in the appetite of the dog, this is a sign.
 If your dog has become susceptible to different conditions or diseases and has poor health currently.
 It is possible that it may suffer respiratory problems or problems while defecating or urinating.
 If any of these signs are seen, immediately visit a veterinarian.

 Some Skin Tags may shed off naturally by shrinking in size.
 But if they do not go away, treatments are available to diagnose the skin tag.
 Surgery is a safe option which might remove skin tags, depending on the location of the tag.
 If your pooch is experiencing a lot of pain and distress, you can opt for surgery.
 Another method is using Cryosurgery which disposes of the tag.
 Nitrous oxide or liquid nitrogen is used to freeze the area of the tag.
 Some ointments and solutions are also available which can treat a tag.

 Dog Skin Tags are very common, but some tags may be malignant.
 If you notice signs which may suggest that the tumor is cancerous, visit a doctor immediately.
 Prevent your dog from scratching or rubbing the site to save it from future infections.
-With proper treatment and increased care, as Skin Tags are cured.
+Proper treatment and increased care, can cure Skin Tags.